k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 Starting from Fabric V8.3, the relations artifact can be created when needed.
 This is only available through the ```/api/catalog/{version}/build-catalog-artifacts``` API, by setting ```refersTo=true``` in the API input, as described [here](/articles/39_fabric_catalog/20_catalog_APIs.md#build-catalog-artifacts).
 Note that relations artifacts are not created when *Build Artifacts* activity is initiated via the Catalog application.

-The below image is an example of the Catalog relations artifact:
+The below image is an example of the Catalog relations artifact.
+As you can see, it includes a list of relations between datasets upon their keys:

 <img src="../images/catalog_relations_mtable.png"  />